 Think of it as a “check-up” for your business.
-That established, every small business startup must learn how to complete a profit and loss statement.
+Every small business startup must learn how to complete a profit and loss statement.
 For some guidance, follow these steps.

 How to Make a Profit and Loss Worksheet

 1. Keep great records

 Make sure that you record each and every transaction throughout the month, quarter or year that you plan on analyzing.
 Store receipts and invoices, track your expenses on everything business-related and make sure that you have all of the relevant information that you need to give yourself an accurate snapshot of your financial standing.
 Additionally, you are going to want to keep track of your cost of goods sold.